 Landbased aquaculture uses the following systems to produce stock:

 - pond culture

 - flow-through systems

 Production and value

 Primary Industries and Regions SA collects data on production returns of landbased aquaculture licence holders.
 This is required by the Aquaculture Regulations 2016.

-Economic impact reports are written using the data collected:
+Annual economic impact reports are written using the data collected.